onlyquake/xonotic-wiki/Vehicles.md

 # Operating a vehicle

-To enter a vehicle, simple move into it.
+To enter a vehicle, simple go/jump into it.
 To leave a vehicle, use the keybind "+use" (default key: "F").

 The first player to enter the vehicle will be the driver/pilot.
 The movement for differnt vehicles are different, but in general +forward (W), +backward (S), +moveleft (A), +moveright (D), +crouch (SHIFT), +jump (SPACE), and mouse movement are used for controlling vehicle movement.